-ARTICLE 16: SICK LEAVE
+ARTICLE 17: SICK LEAVE

 - a.)
-Except for part_time Event Custodians, sick leave shall accrue at the rate of 4.33 hours per payroll period, or 104 hours per year, accrued in an unlimited amount.
+Except for part-time Event Custodians, sick leave shall accrue at the rate of 4.33 hours per payroll period, or 104 hours per year, accrued in an unlimited amount.
 Sick leave shall not accrue during any period of leave without pay, or while receiving sick leave or industrial injury leave. - b.)
-Non-probationary employees who have used 3 or less days of sick leave will be allowed to cash out one-half of the sick leave they have accrued in the prior six month period up to a limit of 26 hours, The cash out option can be used at the end of each December and June.
+Non-probationary employees who have used three or less days of sick leave will be allowed to cash out one-half of the sick leave they have accrued in the prior six month period up to a limit of 26 hours.
+The cash out option can be used at the end of each December and June.

-An employee who meets any one of the following criteria may be deemed a high sick leave user:
+An employee who meets any one of the following criteria may be deemed to be misusing sick leave.

-- a) Exhaustion of all accrued sick leave; - b) Use of thirty-two (32) hours of sick leave, paid or unpaid in the preceding six (6) months; or

-Use of sick leave paid or unpaid_on five (5) or more separate occasions in proceeding six (6) months;
+- a) Exhaustion of sick leave as quickly as it is accrued; or - b) Patterns of sick leave usage; or - c) Use of thirty-two (32) hours or more of sick leave, in the preceding six (6) months; or - d) Use of sick leave in conjunction with regular days off, vacation, personal holidays, or holidays on two or more occasions within the preceding one (1) year.

-An employee who meets the above criteria as a result of a single incident of illness or injury, as evidenced by a physician's certificate, shall not be deemed a high sick leave utilizer.
+An employee who meets the above criteria as a result of a single incident of illness or injury, as evidenced by a physician's certificate, shall not be deemed to be misusing sick leave.
+"Look back" for sections c and d of this article will not go further back than July 1, 2007.

-An employee may use [his/her] accrued their accrued sick leave when temporarily unable to perform [his/her_her] their work duties by reason of personal illness or injury, disability, medical or dental care subject to the limitations stated in this section and other sections of this Article.
+An employee may use their accrued sick leave when temporarily unable to perform their work duties by reason of personal illness or injury, disability, medical or dental care subject to the limitations stated in this section and other sections of this Article.
 An employee may use up to four (4) sick leave hours to visit a physician for medical or dental care per visit.
-In addition, where an employee's spouse, parent, child or other person for whom the employee is legal guardian becomes seriously ill, the employee will be permitted to use accrued sick leave hours.
+In addition, where an employee's spouse, parent, domestic partner, child or other person for whom the employee is legal guardian becomes seriously ill, the employee will be permitted to use accrued sick leave hours.
 The employee shall be required to submit a doctor's certificate for any absence of three (3) days or more within a period of five (5) working days cited above.